donkirkby/live-py-plugin/CONTRIBUTING.md

 compatible with Java 11.
 The plugin verifier will check for Java compatibility with the different versions of the IntelliJ platform.

+If you're adding features, please make sure to add tests as well.
+PyCharm tests are at `test/PySrc/tests`, Javascript tests are at `html/src`, and Java tests are at `pycharm/src/test`.
+See the `.github/workflows` folder for details on how each set of tests gets run.

 ## PyCharm Development
 There are two levels of PyCharm development.
 It's probably best to start with the [Python code] that runs in all versions of the Live Coding in Python project